mjtamlyn/ayb-notes/a-postgres-demystified.md

 ## Performance

 Sequential scans.
 They're normally bad.
 Indexes are good most of the time.
+There's a few different types of index, which are useful.